 The AP constructs an 802.11 Association response frame for FILS Authentication per section 8.3.3.6 (Association Response frame format).
 As with the Association request frame, hashing functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (see 8.4.2.24.3 (AKM suites)).

 The AP constructs a Key Delivery element indicating the current GTK for the BSS and the current RSC for the GTK.
-The AP puts this element into FILS Secure Container (8.6.24.1 (FILS SecureContainer Action frame)) of the Association Response frame.
+The AP puts this element into FILS Key Delivery element(8.4.2.182 (Key Delivery element)) of the Association Response frame.

 For FILS shared key authentication, the Key Auth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the AP's nonce, the STA's nonce, the AP's BSSID, and the STA's MAC address, in that order.